GENIVI/rvi_core/README.md

 protocol specifications used between the components themselves and their connected services.

-AGL provides an RVI implementation as a starting point and a reference.
+GENIVI provides an RVI implementation as a starting point and a reference.
 The adopting organization is free to use, rewrite, or replace each component as they see fit.
 A typical example would be the Service Discovery component, which must often be extended to interact